 Submucosa: This is a layer of connective tissue just below the mucosa that contains blood vessels and nerves.
-In some parts of the esophagus, this layer also contains glands that secrete mucus.
+In some parts of the esophagus, this layer also includes glands that secrete mucus.

-Muscularis propria: This is a thick band of muscle under the submucosa.
-This layer of muscle contracts in a coordinated, rhythmic way to push food along the esophagus from the throat to the stomach.
+Muscularis propria: This is a thick layer of muscle under the submucosa.
+It contracts in a coordinated, rhythmic way to push food along the esophagus from the throat to the stomach.

 Adventitia: This is the outermost layer of the esophagus, which is formed by connective tissue.

 The upper part of the esophagus has a special area of muscle at its beginning that relaxes to open the esophagus when it senses food or liquid coming toward it.
 This muscle is called the upper esophageal sphincter.

 The lower part of the esophagus that connects to the stomach is called the gastroesophageal (GE) junction.
 A special area of muscle near the GE junction, called the lower esophageal sphincter, controls the movement of food from the esophagus into the stomach.
 Between meals, it closes to keep the stomach’s acid and digestive enzymes out of the esophagus.

 Dysplasia is a pre-cancerous condition in which the cells lining the inside of the esophagus look abnormal when seen under a microscope.
 It is sometimes seen in people with a condition called Barrett’s esophagus, which is described in the section “What are the risk factors for cancer of the esophagus?”

 Dysplasia is graded by how abnormal the cells look under the microscope.
 Low-grade dysplasia looks more like normal cells, while high-grade dysplasia is more abnormal and is linked to the highest risk of cancer.